Carl H. Eigenmann: Career

 Eigenmann also continued to conduct field research.
 In 1890–92, famed scientist Albert C. L. G. Günther financed Eigenmann's first expedition for the British Museum to western North America.
 Nearly 20 percent of the 65 species they collected were new.
 The expedition's findings, "Results of explorations in Western Canada and Northwestern United States," were published in the Bulletin of the U.S. Fish Commission for 1894.
 Subsequent explorations focused on the blind vertebrates, including cave fishes and salamanders, found in Indiana, Kentucky, Texas, Missouri, and Cuba.
 Eigenmann co-supervised Effa Muhse the first female to graduate with a PhD from Indiana University.

 After a trip to the University of Freiburg in 1906–07, Eigenmann was named the first dean of the IU graduate school in 1908, and retained the post until his death in 1927.
 While he remained at IU, Eigenmann also served from 1909 to 1918 as honorary curator of fishes at the Carnegie Museum in Pittsburgh, Pennsylvania.

+In 1906, he received an invitation to join John C. Branner on an expedition to Brazil.
+Eigenmann could not attend but he did not want to miss the opportunity to gain from Branner's knowledge.
+He convinced William Jacob Holland with the Carnegie Museum to sponsor Indiana University student John D.Haseman in his stead.
+Haseman was late getting to Brazil in 1907 but met Branner as he was returning home and was given much valuable information.
+Haseman returned home in 1910 with a collection of fishes second only in size to Harvard's Agassiz collections.

 In 1907 he secured support from the Carnegie Museum for a trip to South America.
 Eigenmann arrived in Georgetown, Guyana, on September 6, 1908, when the Carnegie British Guiana Expedition began.
 They returned to the United States with 25,000 specimens, resulting in the description of 28 new genera and 128 new species.
 In addition, two of Eigenmann's important works from his field research were published after his return from Guyana: "Cave Vertebrates of North America, a study of degenerative evolution" (1909) and "The fresh-water fishes of Patagonia and an examination of the Archiplata-Archelenis theory" in volume three of Reports of the Princeton University expeditions to Patagonian 1896–1899 (1909).
-Eigenmann made subsequent trips to South America that included Colombia (1912) and the high Andes in Peru, Bolivia, and Chile (1918–19).
+Eigenmann made subsequent trips to South America that included Colombia (1912)(where he caught malaria) and the high Andes in Peru, Bolivia, and Chile (1918–19).